 Quantitative indicators are affected by many outside factors.
 Factors outside control of the agency.
 The agency does not dictate the number or types of filings before it.
 Yet state statute dictates the respective timelines the agency has to work within.
 Very few cases filed annually are ongoing.
-Changes in federal and state law affect the workload of the Public Utilities Staff.
 Changes in technology in the utility industry could require revision to goals to some extent.
 Proposals for new forms of regulation or industry restructuring require significant additional staff time and usually the need to hire outside consultants.